ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 These files are located in our machine at `/home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles`

-However, the port ICP exposes for our DB2 deployment is dynamic, meaning that it changes from one deployment to another.
-As a result, we need to specify the appropriate NodePort for our DB2 deployment in the `remote_orderdb.env` file same way we have already done in this tutorial for the WebSphere Liberty server configuration in its `server.env` file.
+However, the port ICP exposes for our DB2 deployment changes from one deployment to another.
+As a result, we can't set it beforehand for this tutorial and we need to specify the appropriate NodePort for our DB2 deployment in the `remote_orderdb.env` file manually (same way we have already done in this tutorial when we ran the application locally outside of any container where we had to set appropriate NodePort straight into the `server.env`).

-This value is acquired via the `kubectl get services` command:
+The DB2 NodePort value that ICP exposes can be acquired via the `kubectl get services` command:

    ![Orderdb](/static/imgs/toLiberty/Source85.png)